 The average cost of an accident and illness pet policy was $48.66 per month for a dog in 2021, or $583.91 per year, according to the North American Pet Health Insurance Association.
 For a cat, the average cost was $28.57 per month, or $342.84 per year.
 Adding wellness care and other benefits can increase the cost of a policy.
 So can the deductible, co-pay, and maximum coverage amounts the pet owner chooses.
 These costs are something to consider as you’re budgeting for a new dog or cat.

 Reimbursement is typically 80%-90%, which means the insured pet owner can be reimbursed for up to 80%-90% of a qualifying claim.
 The deductible can be up to $1,000.
 Research shows many pet owners choose a deductible of $250.

 The cost of coverage also may be affected by where the pet owner lives.
 In cities or regions where veterinary practices generally charge more for office visits or treatments, the cost of pet insurance may be higher.

 And coverage may cost more based on a pet’s breed and age as well.
 Because some purebred cats and dogs may be more susceptible to certain medical conditions, they can be more expensive to insure.

 Age is a factor.
-The older a pet is, the more it may cost to get coverage—both at the time of enrollment and as the pet ages.
-(It may be difficult to even find a company that will insure a much older pet.)
+The older a pet is, the more it may cost to get coverage — both at the time of enrollment and as the pet ages.

 The good news is, there are no “out-of-network” provider charges to worry about with pet insurance.
 As long as the pet owner takes Fido or Fluffy to a licensed vet, and the expenses for the visit qualify, it’s just a matter of filing a claim.
 Some insurance companies may pay the vet directly, but most reimburse the pet owner after the claim is submitted and verified.